 - White Cloud Minnow are omnivores.
 They will readily feed on flaked, pelletized, or live foods.

-White Cloud Minnow are hard to beat for simplicity, beauty, and enhancement of cool water fish displays.
+White Cloud Minnows are hard to beat for simplicity, beauty, and enhancement of cool water fish displays.
 Add this rewarding species to your aquarium.